ephread/Instructions/CONTRIBUTING.md

 If you're tackling new code, here are a few things to remember.

+**Don't be afraid to ask questions!** If anything seems unclear, ask away!
+We need to make sure that everyone is on the same page.

 ### Style guide & linting

 Instructions doesn't really have a style guide.
 We simply expect you to follow the existing style